octocloudlabs/supercharge-docs/docs/ray/lab-2.md

 ![CodeSpaces](screenshots/codespaces_zoom.png)

-Visual Studio Code has no way of controlling the size of the text in the primary bar (normally your file list), so we zoom our screens to about 140% with your browsers zoom in controls.
+Visual Studio Code has no way of controlling the size of the text in the primary bar (normally your file list), so LinkedIn has standardized on about 140% with your browser zoom controls.

 Although that seems like a very large size for everything, it displays well on laptops and smaller screens for watching videos.